-Selection based on a combination of indices may provide a more useful criterion for improving stemborer resistance in sorghum, but an indication of the association between different indices and/or loss in grain yield is useful in finding the degree of overall linear association between any two attributes, which could be used for identification of the superior genotypes for borer-infested and uninfested conditions.
-The FSTI and GMP were quite reliable for identifying genotypes with high yield potential and good response to stem borer damage.
-The FSTI, REI, GMP, MRP, and MPI were useful in identifying genotypes with high yield potential under both borer-infested and uninfested conditions.
-However, when the severity of stemborer damage is high, TOL, SSSI, ABI, and FMSSI were more useful for discriminating tolerant/resistant cultivars, although none of the indicators could clearly identify genotypes with high yield potential under both infested and uninfested conditions.
+Selection based on a combination of indices may provide a more useful criterion for improving stemborer resistance in sorghum.
+However, an indication of the association between different indices and/or loss in grain yield is useful in finding the degree of overall linear association between any two attributes.
+This could be used to identify superior genotypes for borer-infested and uninfested conditions.
+The FSTI and GMP were reasonably reliable for identifying genotypes with high yield potential and good response to stemborer damage.
+The FSTI, REI, GMP, MRP and MPI were useful in identifying genotypes with high yield potential under both borer-infested and uninfested conditions.
+However, when the severity of stemborer damage is high, TOL, SSSI, ABI and FMSSI were more useful for discriminating